Israel moves into Gaza's second-largest city and intensifies strikes in bloody new phase of the war

 STILL HOSTAGE

-Family members of hostages still held in Gaza held tense talks with Israeli Prime Minister Benjamin Netanyahu and the war cabinet Tuesday.
+Family members of hostages still held in Gaza held tense talks with Netanyahu and the war cabinet Tuesday.
 Observers present said more than 100 people attended the nearly three-hour meeting.
 Some relatives shouted at cabinet members, perceiving they did not have any immediate plans to rescue some 138 hostages still captive.
 Nearly half the room left in disappointment before the meeting ended.

 During the gathering, five hostages released during the truce shared harrowing details of their experience.
 One spoke of Hamas fighters “touching” female hostages, and another said militants shaved off a male hostage’s body hair to humiliate him, according to a group representing the hostages’ families.
 Others said they were deprived of water.